 Gardens throughout the world are made to create harmony and relaxation from the chaos of daily affairs.
 An Islamic Garden signifies Peace, Meditation, and rest.
-The Holy Quran has many quotations related to gardens and “Almighty Allah blesses the believers with garden beneath the river flows.”
+The Holy Quran has many quotations related to gardens, and “Almighty Allah blesses the believers with garden beneath the river flows.”

 How Islamic Gardens are Designed

 The concept behind the design of an Islamic garden was quite symbolic and also had religious beliefs.
-These gardens had all the essential features that the Holy Quran mentions, such as the concept of Chahar Bagh, i.e., four-square garden linked with four rivers of paradise.
+These gardens had all the essential features that the Holy Quran mentions, such as the concept of Chahar Bagh, i.e., a four-square garden linked with four rivers of paradise.
 Ancient gardens were constructed with water bodies, aligned trees, Islamic decoration, pathways with running water, scented flowers, and tasty fruits.

 Create Your Own Islamic Garden

 Developing an Islamic garden is not as difficult as it seems.
 The first thing is to decide the place where you wish to create your garden.
 If you do own a landscape, then you can easily design it there, but in case you don’t have a landscape area, then you can also create a garden on the terrace.
 The Elements of Islamic Gardens mainly includes:

 Water is life, a symbol of purity and wealth in ancient Islam.
 It is considered very precious in Islam as the arid climate of gulf countries and desert regions lack a proper amount of it.
 To provide relief from the scorching heat, these gardens were designed with proper water rills.
 These water pond helps irrigate the plants in the garden.
 There is also an aspect related to the water, linked with the Quran ( Four rivers of heaven).
 Thus it is necessary to create a water pond or rills in the Islamic garden, considering both aspects.